 For home ownership opportunities check the county website www.pinellascounty.org/community or call 727-464-8210.
 You can also call the Tampa Bay CDC at 727-442-7075.

 -Through the FAST Hot Spots campaign, the local law enforcement of the County, Clearwater, and St. Petersburg have, in total, cleaned up over 76 hot spots of drugs and crime in our communities.

 - We got the state legislature to enact legislation allowing 4,000 non-violent offenders to attend locally based drug treatment rather than go to prison.
 It is estimated that this will save the state $92 million in prison costs.

 - Got Sheriff Gualtieri to reinstate an in-jail rehabilitation program by funding it directly from the sheriff’s budget.
 Previously, participants of this program were twice as likely to stay out of jail after being released as inmates from the regular jail population.

 -In 2011 Dr. Law, President of St. Petersburg College, responded to the concerns of FAST by creating the Learn to Earn Program.
 This program created short term, affordable, certificate programs to prepare people for jobs in fields which are currently hiring.
-Since 2011, 2,170 certificates have been earned in fields such as Orthotic Fitter and Security Officer.
+Since 2011, over 4,000 certificates have been earned in fields such as Orthotic Fitter and Security Officer.